plone/training/eggs1.rst

     This file configures the package, it's name, dependencies and some metadata like the authors name.
 The dependencies listed here are automatically added by buildout.

 ploneconf/site/configure.zcml
     The phone-book of the packages.
-By reading it you can find out which functionality is registered thoughthe component architecture.
+By reading it you can find out which functionality is registered though the component architecture.

 ploneconf/site/locales/
     This holds translation-files (see http://docs.plone.org/develop/plone/i18n/internationalisation.html).
 We won't use it during the training.